ku1ik/flash/README.md

 Every secret link contains unguessable, random token, which uniquely points to a secret.
 When the link is opened by the recipient it warns them about ephemeral nature of the link, and after confirmation it displays the secret content.
-At that point the secret is removed from the storage and can't be retrieved from Flash ever again.
+At this point the secret is removed from the storage and can't be retrieved from Flash ever again.
 It's burned after reading :)

 Each secret is kept in the storage for limited amount of time (TTL), which is